bekk/bekk-christmas/post/java/tips-and-tools-for-running-java-apps-in-a-container.md

 In July of 2018 Google introduced a simpler way to build container images for Java based apps.
 The [Jib project](https://github.com/GoogleContainerTools/jib) enables developers to produce container images with a minimum of effort, knowledge of best practices and overhead.
 Jib doesn’t have a dependency on the Docker daemon, so that also helps with improved security and a reduced set of complexity.

-Images produced with Jib is based on their [distroless](https://github.com/GoogleContainerTools/distroless) base images and is automatically splitted up into multiple layers.
+Images produced with Jib is based on their [distroless](https://github.com/GoogleContainerTools/distroless) base images and is automatically split up into multiple layers.
 With layer splitting, dependencies are contained in a separate layer and the application itself is contained in another.
 Applying this technique reduces the diffs between various versions of a container image and will greatly reduce the “weight” of the image in terms of file size and network transfer speeds.

 Jib is exposed as an API but more importantly as Maven and Gradle plugins.
 Checkout their [examples](https://github.com/GoogleContainerTools/jib/tree/master/examples) for getting started.
 Recommended if you don’t have any special needs.